Jesse Helms: Economic policies

 Helms supported the gold standard through his role as the Agriculture Committee chairman, which exercises wide powers over commodity markets.
-During the budget crisis of 1981, Helms restored $200 million for school lunches by instead cutting foreign aid, and against increases in grain and milk price support, despite the importance of the dairy industry to North Carolina.
+During the budget crisis of 1981, he restored $200 million for school lunches by instead cutting foreign aid, and against increases in grain and milk price support, despite the importance of the dairy industry to North Carolina.
 He warned repeatedly against costly farm subsidies as chairman.
 However, in 1983, he used his position to lobby to use the country's strategic dairy and wheat stocks to subsidize food exports as part of a trade war with the European Union.
 Helms heavily opposed cutting food aid to Poland after martial law was declared, and called for the end of grain exports to (and arms limitation talks with) the Soviet Union instead.

 In 1982, Helms authored a bill to introduce a federal flat tax of 10% with a personal allowance of $2,000.
-He voted against the 1983 budget: the only conservative Senator to have done so, and was a leading voice for a balanced budget amendment.
+He voted against the 1983 budget, the only conservative senator to have done so, and was a leading voice for a balanced budget amendment.
 With Charlie Rose, he proposed a bill that would limit tobacco price supports, but would allow the transfer of subsidy credits from non-farmers to farmers.
 He co-sponsored the bi-partisan move in 1982 to extend drug patent duration.
 Helms continued to pose obstacles to Reagan's budget plans.
-At the end of the 97th Congress, Helms led a filibuster against Reagan's increase of federal gasoline tax by 5-cents per gallon: mirroring his opposition to Governor Jim Hunt's 3-cent increase in the North Carolina gasoline tax, but alienating the White House from Helms.
+At the end of the 97th Congress, Helms led a filibuster against Reagan's increase of the federal gasoline tax by 5-cents per gallon: mirroring his opposition to Governor Jim Hunt's 3-cent increase in the North Carolina gasoline tax, but alienating the White House from Helms.